 Kids LOVE stickers.
 I was driving myself crazy with all these complicated behavior charts, sticker charts, etc...
 I was creating more work for myself.

 NOW, I hand out stickers after every session, and if a child works extra hard, they can earn 2 or even 3 stickers.
 Extra stickers are given for any desired behavior.
 It works like a charm and it is SIMPLE!

 I am a HUGE fan of documentation in Google.
 It keeps me organized and sane.
 I use it for my private practice and school job.
 Check it out!

-We all KNOW that a home program is crucial for progress and carryover, but let's be honest... who has time for it!
+We all KNOW a home program is crucial for progress generalization but let's be honest... who has time for it!
 That extra 5 minutes of copying just seems impossible on most days.
-So....we decided to make it easier for you!
+So, we made it easier for you!

 If you want access to home program materials, parent handouts, Facebook group, and more...learn about it here!